dfinke/dfinke.github.io/_drafts/2016-09-04-Data-Crunching--Using-the-content-of-a-text-file-as-a-PowerShell-DSL.md

 ## PowerShell Classes

 Here's the really cool part.
-Copy and paste the `function Author` line and change it a bit into a `PowerShell class`.
+Copy and paste the `function Author (...)` line and tweak it a bit into a `PowerShell class`.

 ```powershell
 class Author {